The Eastern Shore Choral Society has been a part of Baldwin County

 Joe Rambo, Mary Katherine Kilgore, Monika Cosson, and Patrick Jacobs

 Mary Katherine Kilgore is in her 8th season as Artistic Director of the Eastern Shore Choral Society.
 She is a native of Forsyth, Georgia and received her Bachelor of Music degree in Organ Performance from Valdosta State University.
 Her post graduate studies in voice, opera and choral conducting were at Clayton College and State University in Morrow, GA and at the University of Alabama in Tuscaloosa.
 Mary Katherine is a talented and accomplished conductor and musician.
 She has been a member of several choral groups in Georgia and Alabama, including the Mobile Opera Chorus.
 She taught piano and voice privately for over 20 years and has been selected to judge numerous piano, vocal and choral competitions.
-Mary Katherine currently serves on the Board of the Alabama Chapter of the American Choral Director’s Association.
-She serves full time as Director of Music at Trinity Presbyterian Church in Fairhope.
-Mary Katherine has two step children, Jonathan and Holly, and has lived in Fairhope with her husband Rodney and daughter Emily since 2005.
+Mary Katherine served on the Board of the Alabama Chapter of the American Choral Director’s Association for four years.
+After serving 17 years in full time church music ministry, Mary Katherine has begun a new journey.
+Beginning in August 2019 she will be teaching chorus at St. Michael Catholic High School in Fairhope.
+Mary Katherine and her family have lived in Fairhope since 2005.

 ESCS’s gifted Accompanist, Joe Rambo, is a native of Montgomery, Alabama.
 While living there, he received his BA in Chemistry, with minors in Biology and Church Music, from Huntingdon College, where he also met his wife Elisa.
 From there, they both attended graduate school at Indiana University, where Joe received a Ph.D. in Inorganic Chemistry.
 Following a year of post-doctoral studies in Paris, Elisa and Joe moved to Fairhope where they have lived since 1994.
 After working for many years in education, both as a teacher and administrator, Joe returned to the classroom to pursue a degree in pharmacy.
 Graduating in May 2016, Joe currently works as a pharmacist at Mobile Infirmary.
 Musically, Joe serves as Organist for Trinity Presbyterian Church in Fairhope.